esphome/esphome-docs/components/sensor/pzemac.rst

 You must therefore have a ``uart:`` entry in your configuration with both the TX and RX pins set to some pins on your board and the baud rate set to 9600.

+The previous version of the ``pzemac`` sensor platform had two behaviors that could be unwanted:

+- Sometimes, when the PZEM was energized, there was spurious data with very high values.

+- When the PZEM lacked power and the ESP8266 was still energized, the last values were kept.

+To circumvent these behaviors, a logic was created to filter (or rather, disregard the first measurements at power-up) and to reset the values when the PZEM is de-energized.
+The configuration variable ``update_filter`` was created to handle this.

 .. code-block:: yaml

     # Example configuration entry